-However, for in vitro gene mutation and repeated dose toxicity/ Reproduction/Developmental Toxicity Screening study you have provided data only for one DMA category member (substances Amines, C12-18-alkyldimethyl/CAS 68391-04-8 and C12-14-alkyldimethyl/CAS 84649-84-3, respectively).
+However, for in vitro gene mutation and repeated dose toxicity/ Reproduction / Developmental Toxicity Screening study you have provided data only for one DMA category member (substances Amines, C12-18-alkyldimethyl /CAS 68391-04-8 and C12-14-alkyldimethyl / CAS 84649-84-3, respectively).

-For cytogenicity you provided one in vitro study with Amines, C12-18-alkyldimethyl / CAS 68391-04-8.
+For cytogenicity you provided one in vitro study with Amines, C12-18-alkyldimethyl / CAS 68391-04-8 and one in vivo study with Amines, C12-14-alkyldimethyl / CAS 84649-84-3.

-For gene mutation in bacterial cells there are seven Ames studies with six different substances.
-However, as explained in Appenix A.1 ,only the study performed with dodecyldimethylamine / CAS 112-18-5 is an adequate study performed with all the strains requested by the testing guideline.
-All the other studies are performed in only two and same strains ($S.\ thyphimurium$ TA 98 and 100).
+For gene mutation in bacterial cells you provided seven Ames studies with six diferent substances.
+However, as explained in Appendix A1., only the study performed with dodecyldimethylamine / CAS 112-18-5 is an adequate study performed with all the strains requested by the testing guideline.
+All the other studies are performed in only two and same strains (S. thyphimurium TA 98 and 100).
 Therefore, also for this endpoint it is considered that there is only one reliable study for the whole category.